marie077/cs1302-lists/README.md

 interface and or not following the naming conventions outlined in this project description will cause the unit tests to automatically fail.

-TL;DR - Do not modify the interface; Follow naming conventions.
-If not, then your project will not be graded.
+TL;DR - Do not modify the provided interfaces and classes; Follow naming conventions. **If not, then your project will not be graded.**

 ## Submission Instructions